Blog Archive

 Greenfield Village, Dearborn, Michigan overhead Bing view of Wright Cycle Company and home.

 Family group photo, April 16, 1938 at dedication of the Wright Cycle Company building and Wright home at Greenfield Village.
-Orville Wright is in center, three rows back, Lulu Wright (Reuchlin Wright's widow) is just in front of the right porch post, and her grandson Wilbur Herbert Wright is back row furthest to the left, in uniform.
+Orville Wright is in center, three rows back, Lulu Wright (Reuchlin Wright's widow) is just in front of the right porch post.
 Lorin Wright is third from the left in front, holding a white folder.
 Photo courtesy of Special Collections & Archives, Wright State University.

 1938 Wright Brothers Cycle Shop and Homestead, Greenfield Village postcard from authors' collection.
 This postcard was mailed by Wilbur Herbert Wright to his father Herbert Wright on April 16, 1938, the day of dedication of the buildings, and when the above family photo was taken.
 Herbert Wright did not attend the ceremony; Herbert was the son of Reuchlin and Lulu Wright.
 Note that the two windows on original west face of Cycle Shop have been removed.